mehtaharsh16/daniel.feldroy.com/posts/2007-11-how-fast-can-i-convert-zope-3-app-to.md

 title: How fast can I convert a Zope 3 app to Grok?
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2007/11/how-fast-can-i-convert-zope-3-app-to.html)*.

 Figured it would be quick and easy to make a conversion.
 I'm still new with both frameworks, but since Grok is built doing DRY and KISS and various Ruby/Django-isms, this should be pretty easy.<br /><br />The application in question is a Zope 3 Captcha server that I wrote.
 It served as my learning box for doing Zope 3 and got me past most of the Zope 3 hump.

+---